ChesterJFGould/Language/README.md

 + A better way to handle types so I can add more builtin types and user types easily.
 + Better syntax for things?
 All syntax is subject to change.
 + LLVM frontend for compilation, jit etc.

+# Inspirations
++ The parser is based on the paper "Top Down Operator Precedence" by Vaughan R. Pratt.
+Go read it [here](https://tdop.github.io/), it makes parsing almost trivial.
++ The book "Writing An Interpreter In Go" by Thorsten Ball pushed me to start this project when I read the first few pages and then realized I kind of knew where he was going with it.